 The Power of Body Language – More Than Just Awkward Gestures

-First off, let’s talk about body language.
-Believe it or not, our bodies are capable of sending messages louder than any foghorn.
-You might think that waving your arms around like an octopus on caffeine won’t get your point across, but you’d be surprised!
+Let’s start by talking about body language.
+Believe it or not, our bodies can communicate messages that are louder than any foghorn.
+You might think that moving your arms around like an octopus on caffeine won’t get your point across, but it will!

-For instance, if you want to signal someone to stop, just raise one hand with your palm facing them.
-This simple gesture can save both of you from making poor decisions—like charging into a thorn bush because “it looked cooler.”
+For example, if you wish to tell someone to halt, merely raise one hand with your palm facing them.
+This simple act can keep you both from making bad choices, like running into a thorn bush because “it looked cooler.”

 Signaling Techniques – Hand Signals That Won’t Get You Lost